Recap & Replay! 2025 Showcase — 10th year!

 We’ve got something exciting in the works—a brand-new Hip and Core Challenge!
 Get ready to fire up your muscles and strengthen your practice or learn the details to have safe splits and back bends in a whole new way.
 More details are coming your way soon, so stay tuned!

-Our Teacher of the Month
+Our Student of the Month- Christine

 Laura